-In 1997 the Hospital finally closed with the exception of the Wolvercote Clinic which continued until 2002 and a small unit with 67 beds known as Horton Haven remained open: the former closed in 2002 and the latter survives to this day.
+In 1997 the main Hospital finally closed.
+Only the Wolvercote Clinic and a small unit with 67 beds known as Horton Haven remained open: the former closed in 2002 and the latter survives to this day.

 Demolition began in 2003 and by 2008 was mostly complete.
-The outer wards and admin block were retained and converted to housing while the chapel and superintendent's lodge remained in a derelict or semi-derelict state.
-The tower survived unconverted until c.2011 when it was demolished, but the other buildings remained untouched in October 2012.
+The outer wards and admin block were retained and converted; the tower survived until c.2011 when it was demolished.
+Only the chapel and superintendent's lodge remained unconverted in 2012.